standard/standard/README.md

 - **Catch style errors before they're submitted in PRs.** Saves precious code review time by eliminating back-and-forth between maintainer and contributor.

-Adopting `standard` style means ranking the importance of community conventions higher than personal style, which does not make sense for 100% of projects and development cultures.
-At the same time, open source can be a hostile place for newbies.
-Setting up clear, automated contributor expectations makes a project healthier.
+Users of `standard` don't want to argue with you about your opinions about `standard`.
+That's the whole point of `standard` -- to avoid bikeshedding about style.
 Those of us who use `standard` find it helps hold our code to a high *standard of quality* and ensures that new contributors follow our module's *style standards*.
 The standard style laid out here is not affiliated with any official web standards groups, which is why this repo is called `feross/standard` and not `ECMA/standard`.

 ## Install